cofoeducistudent/tam-ms1-c/README.md

 **I created all the text content within the site**

-Some code was taken from the Bootstrap documentation ( Carousel )
+* Some code was taken from the Bootstrap documentation ( Carousel )
+* Thanks for the code snippet by Phillip Feldmann which stopped text content escaping the Bootstrap columns.
 [Stop text moving out of bootstrap column - Stack-Overflow - Phillip Feldmann](https://stackoverflow.com/questions/34251102/text-moving-out-of-column-in-bootstrap)

 ---